Discover what to eat to reduce anxiety, overcome depression, and improve your memory.

 Convenience food, laden with sugar, salt and fat, is a one-way ticket to low blood sugar, fatigue, and poor concentration.
 Read our guide to simple, natural food swaps that can help you keep both lean and satisfied.

-Five minutes in the morning to toss together a couple of boiled eggs, fresh salad and couple of oatcakes or some leftover couscous or brown rice with a drizzle of balsamic vinegar, plus some berries or grapes, and you will skip that 3 o’clock slump.
+Five minutes in the morning to toss together a breakfast of boiled eggs, fresh salad and couple of oatcakes or some leftover couscous or brown rice with a drizzle of balsamic vinegar, plus some berries or grapes, and you will skip that 3 o’clock slump.

 Avoid all processed foods, added sugar, and caffeine in excess, especially refined white flour products which actually causes brain fog by creating a blood sugar surge, followed sharply by a crash.
 Give alcohol a miss, especially during the day, as it only encourages sleepiness and lapses in concentration.